pja35/SXP/docs/wiki/Secure_eXchange_Protocols.md

 ------

 The project is at the end of stage 1: we know just the aims of this project.
-The founders' main role is to ensure that these original aims will not be altered in the course of the project.
+The initiators' main role is to ensure that these original aims will not be altered in the course of the project.
 Stage 1 is the only non-negociable part of this project.